boez1111/pyphone/README.md

 # Pyphone
-Allows you to search for informations on a specific phone number.
+Allows you to search for information on a specific phone number.